 Consider what features or capabilities you want and how you like to make music.
 Then, you can decide which computer music programs are right for you.

 Did you enjoy this article?
-Check out our section on the latest technology out there.
+Check out our section here for music making software.